AmeriFlux Data Use Policy

 Data shared under the AmeriFlux CC-BY-4.0 License follow these attribution guidelines:

-• Acknowledge the AmeriFlux data resource: Funding for the AmeriFlux data portal was provided by the U.S. Department of Energy Office of Science.
+- Include the following text in the acknowledgment: Funding for the AmeriFlux data service was provided by the U.S. Department of Energy Office of Science.

 Policy 2.
 AmeriFlux Legacy Data Policy